 The working pressure is the highest amount of pressure that the hose assembly will operate under, including spikes.
 It must be accounted for and never guessed or assumed.

-The burst pressure for a hydraulic hose is what Eaton offers as the maximum pressure before a particular hose will generally fail.
+The burst pressure for a hydraulic hose is what Danfoss offers as the maximum pressure before a particular hose will generally fail.
 Different hoses and hose styles will have different burst pressures.

 Generally speaking, hydraulic hose has a 4:1 burst pressure.

 Are bend radius and flexibility the same thing?